The Astounding Areca Palm

 We’re delighted to announce that big house plant enthusiasts can now make even more of a statement with our very own stunning Belly Baskets.
 Check out how fabulous they look!
 Our Large Areca Palm in Belly Basket and for those who are searching for the ultimate tropical piece, our XL Areca Palm in Belly Basket.

-The Areca Palm is also known as the Butterfly Palm, Golden Butterfly Palm, Cane Palm and Dypsis Lutescens.
+The Areca Palm is also known as the Butterfly Palm, Golden Butterfly Palm, Yellow Butterfly Palm, Cane Palm and Dypsis Lutescens.
+The Chamaedorea, otherwise known as the Parlour Palm, is a close relative which also features in our gorgeous bathroom plant bundle.

 This indoor house plant also has the advantage of being friendly to pets, as stated by ASPCA (American Society for the Prevention of Cruelty to Animals).
-For more information on animal-friendly plants, have a read of our guide on the topic of plants safe for pets.
+For more information on animal-friendly plants, read our guide on the topic of plants that are safe for pets.

 Frequently asked questions